networknt/light-doc/content/en/concern/client.md

         }
 ```

-The above code checks the cached connectionC and if it is closed already, then create a new connection and cache it again.
+The above code checks the cached connectionC and if it is closed already, creates a new connection and caches it again.

 For the full example, please refer to https://github.com/networknt/light-example-4j/blob/master/discovery/api_a/consul/src/main/java/com/networknt/apia/handler/DataGetHandler.java

 ### Multiple Request Pattern

-If you send multiple request through one connection, here is an example.
+If you send multiple requests through one connection, here is an example.

 ```java
     public void testRouterHttps48k() throws Exception {